GodOfKebab/one-liner/README.md

       sleep(0.05)

   **************************************************
-$ oneliner rm -n greet_the_god
+$ one-liner rm -n greet_the_god
-$ oneliner ls
+$ one-liner ls
 ```

-Currently the tool works stable, however, for rename mode to work, semi-major upgrade is needed.
+Currently, the tool works stable, however, for rename mode to work, semi-major upgrade is needed.
 This is why the latest release is <1.0.

 Features tracker: